skift-org/skift/README.md

 </p>

 # About
-Skift is a student project, don't espect it to be secure or stable at this stage.
+Skift is a student project, don't expect it to be secure or stable at this stage.

 - [Manual](manual/readme.md)
 - [Building](manual/building.md)